crispinprojects/talkcalendar/README.md

 * Graphical user interface with month view calendar
 * month events side panel
 * export and import iCalendar files (backup and restore)
-* click on calendar day to read out date
-* talking clock (t-key)
+* built-in diphone speech synthesizer for speaking dates, time and event summary words
 * calendar tools such as calculate Easter and search for events
 * Sqlite3 database used to store events

 ## Local Install Using Pre-built Binary (x86 Intel PCs)

 A pre-built 64-bit x86 Talk Calendar executable is available and can be downloaded from the binary directory.
-This has been built using GTK 4.14 and compiled using Ubuntu 24.04 on Intel hardware.
+This has been built using GTK 4.14 and compiled and tested using Ubuntu 24.04 on Intel hardware.

-Extract the downloaded file which contains the Talk Calendar executable.
+A 64-bit prebuilt binary for the latest version of Talk Calendar is available and can be extracted from the binary directory.
 Talk Calendar must have executable permissions to execute.
 If necessary change Talk Calendar file permissions so that it can run as an executable as shown below.

 ```
 sudo chmod +x talkcalendar